yosi-dediashvili/SubiT/design/input_processing.md

 about the title that is being search, only about the format of that title, therefore, it does not care about what's the type of title (movie/series).

+For usability, the version will have reference to its associated title.

 The version will be used both for specifying what is being searched (via the Input object), and what is present in each provider.